 Once the ASA is conducted, the Department's IT Systems will display whether a Participant is approved for the extension of Service.
+The result will be displayed on the Additional Servicing Assessment tile in the Servicing and Eligibility tab.

-If the result of the ASA is the approval of the Participant continuing in TtW, the Period of Service will automatically be extended in the Department's IT Systems.
-A 24-month service flag will be applied to the Participant's profile.
+If the result of the ASA is endorsed, the Period of Service will automatically be extended in the Department's IT Systems.

-If the result of the ASA is that the Participant's continuation in TtW is not approved beyond the standard Period of Service, the Provider may override this if the Participant's circumstances justify the additional 6 months Servicing.
-The Provider should explain to the Participant that the override process may require disclosure of additional personal information.
+If the result of the ASA is not endorsed, the Provider may override this if the Participant's circumstances justify the additional 6 months Servicing.
+The Provider should explain to the Participant that the override process may require disclosure of additional personal information that will be recorded in the Department's IT Systems.
 If the Provider and Participant agree to the extension of Servicing, the Provider can override the ASA outcome and must enter the reasons into the Department's IT System.